ravikiranbt1690/WebComponent_DataTable/README.md

-# CaseStudy for Zeta's Frontend Assignment
+# CaseStudy for Zeta's Frontend Assignment Completely in Vanilla js